eva-robillard/eva-robillard.github.io/simple_ex.md

 1. Open the Powershell in the directory with the example files, containing the Java script Eval.java.
 2. Execute "javac Eval.java" in the Powershell
 3. Open Renew from the Powershell ( type in the path of the directory containing the Renew software adding \renew )
-4. In Renew, open "system_net.rnw"
+4. In Renew, open "system_net_2r.rnw"

 ### Step 4 : Simulate